 What is the outlook for dogs with chronic bronchitis?

-In general, the prognosis for dogs with chronic bronchitis can vary from fair to poor.
 Dogs with mild changes and fewer other concurrent health conditions tend to have a better prognosis and a longer life expectancy.
 On the other hand, hospitalized dogs who cannot breathe well without oxygen support have a poor prognosis and a shorter life expectancy.
+Overall, chronic bronchitis certainly shortens a dog’s life expectancy.

 Patience and dedication are key

-I understand that chronic bronchitis can be a frustrating condition at times for devoted dog parents.
-Unfortunately, it is a diagnosis of exclusion.
-This means your dog may end up needing a multitude of diagnostic tests to rule out other conditions.
-When looking at the test results, it is understandable to feel like your vet has run a lot of tests and still doesn’t have an answer for you.
+It is understandable to feel like your vet has run a lot of tests and still doesn’t have an answer for you.
 However, keep in mind that knowing what is NOT causing the coughing does help get you and your dog one step closer to a final diagnosis.

 Have you shared your heart and home with a dog with chronic bronchitis?